Zapanjujuća kiša meteora Geminida osvjetljava noć

 If you’re inspired to photograph meteor showers like the Geminids, be sure to check out Space.com’s guide on how to capture these stunning celestial events.
 And for those in need of imaging equipment, consider their recommendations for the best cameras and lenses for astrophotography.

 If you were fortunate enough to witness the Geminid meteor shower firsthand, we would love to see your photos!
-Share your images and comments with Space.com and our news partners by emailing them to [email zaštićen].
+Share your images and comments with Space.com and our news partners by emailing them to [e-pošta zaštićena].